 Millennials – Rewriting the Rulebook, Creating the New Normal

-Millennials were born into a world of technology and when starting businesses they instinctively embrace the internet and cloud services – such as Sage One, which is ideal for micro-businesses or sole traders, and runs on the phones and tablets around which millennials live their lives, as well as traditional desktop computers.
+Millennials were born into a world of technology and when starting businesses they instinctively embrace the internet and cloud services – such as Sage Business Cloud Accounting, which is ideal for micro-businesses or sole traders, and runs on the phones and tablets around which millennials live their lives, as well as traditional desktop computers.

 A popular social and cultural misconception is that Baby Boomers are the most important demographic in the western world.
 While it’s true that they still cling to power – what is Trump if not the last gasp of the Baby Boomer generation? – the fact is that it’s Millennials who are creating the new normal.
 According to the US Census Bureau, those born between 1983 and 2000 – commonly referred to as Millennials – are the largest living generation in the US by age.